 In all cases resulting in short-term suspension, long-term suspension, or expulsion, appropriate due process rights must be observed.
+In determining whether a student is to be suspended or expelled, the School Leader shall use a preponderance of evidence standard.

-The Educational Service Provider, shall develop procedures to implement this policy that shall include the following:
+The School Leader shall develop procedures to implement this policy that shall include the following: